bmazoure/sparseMuJoCo/sparseMuJoCo/README.md

 * The episode terminates if the agent fall down

-* Reward of +1 is granted is the agent's center of mass is above a threshold of 0.6.
+* Reward of +1 is granted if the agent's center of mass is above a threshold of 0.6.

 To cite the paper: